weave-labs/.github/profile/README.md

 # weavelabs
-Welcome to weavelabs, where we're building an AI-driven platform for the Software Development Life Cycle (SDLC).
-Our mission is to simplify and accelerate the development process by providing cutting-edge tools and technologies that help teams deliver high-quality software faster.
+weavelabs is a small team building an AI-Native platform for integration test automation.
+Our mission is to simplify and accelerate the development process by providing tools that help teams deliver high-quality software faster.

 ## Our Platform
 **Our platform focuses on three major features:**

-- **Automatic Code Scanning and Analysis**: Our Service Registry module uses AI-powered code scanning and analysis to automatically detect APIs, schema, and documentation.
-This provides a single pane of glass to view all services, making it easier to manage and understand complex systems.
+- **Automatic Code Scanning and Analysis**: Scan and analyze code to automatically detect APIs, schema, and documentation.
+Our goal is to use this data to generate and continually update test artifacts.
-- **Synthetic Data Generation**: Our Synthetic Data Generation module generates high-quality, synthetic datasets based on discovered schemas.
+- **Synthetic Data Generation**: High-quality, synthetic datasets generated using machine-learning models.
 These datasets can be used for testing, training, and validation, reducing the need for manual data creation and increasing test coverage.
-- **Test Management and Execution**: Our Test Management and Execution module uses the Service Registry and generated data to automatically create Use Cases, Test Cases, Test Suites, and Executable Tests.
-This enables teams to generate integration tests, performance tests, and end-to-end tests with ease, all backed by powerful reporting dashboards.
+- **Test Management and Execution**: User-friendly UI to manage and generate use cases, test cases, test suites, and executable test scripts.
+The focus is to generate integration tests, performance tests, and end-to-end tests for most popular testing frameworks.

-## Open Source
+## Fair Source
-The best part?
-Our platform is Open Source!
-We believe that open collaboration and community involvement are essential for driving innovation and adoption.
-By making our platform open source, we invite developers, testers, and organizations to contribute, customize, and extend our tools to meet their specific needs.
+Our repositories are licensed using a fair source compatible license (Fair Core License, Version 1.0, ALv2 Future License).
+To learn more about this license check out: [https://fcl.dev/]https://fcl.dev/

 ## Join The Community!
-Want to learn more about our platform or contribute to its development?
-Here's how:
+If you are interested in our project, we would love for you to join the community.

 - 🔍 Explore our repositories to see our code in action
 - 💬 Join our community Discord to discuss features, ask questions, and share knowledge
 - 👋 Contribute to our issues or submit a pull request to help improve our platform

-Thank you for visiting weavelabs!
-We're excited to have you join our community and help shape the future of software development.